Cancer of Unknown Primary

 - the primary cancer cannot be seen on x-rays, scans or endoscopies because it is hidden by a secondary cancer that has grown close to it

-- the primary cancer has been removed during surgery for another condition without doctors realising the cancer was there, so some cancer cells remained behind and have since spread
+- the primary cancer was removed during surgery for another condition without realising the cancer was there, so some cancer cells remained behind and have since spread

-- there may never have been a primary cancer mass—a single cell may have changed into cancerous cells and then spread through the body.
+- the primary cancer may have been too small to be found in tests – a single cell may have changed into cancerous cells and then spread through the body.

 Will I need lots of tests?

-Many people find they need several tests to try to find where the cancer started.
+Most people with a new diagnosis of cancer need several tests.
+People with CUP may need extra tests to try to find where the cancer started.
 The tests may take time and be tiring, particularly if you are feeling unwell.
 You may also feel frustrated if the tests don’t find the primary cancer.

-There are nearly 3,000 new cases of CUP diagnosed each year in Australia.
-For both men and women, CUP is more likely to occur over the age of 60.
+CUP is a rare diagnosis.
+There are about 2600 new cases of CUP diagnosed each year in Australia.
+CUP is more likely to occur in people over the age of 60.